Knutsen O.A.S. Shipping AS: Knutsen VOC technology

 This technology is a cost efficient method to reduce and limit VOC emissions during transport and loading of volatile cargoes such as crude oil.
 This technology limits the VOC emissions between 60 and 80% during transport and loading.
 In addition to reducing air emissions and, the Knutsen VOC technology reduces H2S emission from the cargo.
 This emission represents a hazard to the environment, the ship and also to the crews' health.

 Pressurized natural gas transport

 Pressurized natural gas (PNG) is a solution for maritime transport of natural gas.
 This technology has been developed in collaboration with Europipe GMBH (Germany) and Det Norske Veritas (Norway).
-In the start up of development, this technology encountered some problems due to previous pipeline regulations, but in 2003 when new regulation where in place the project got the go-ahead they needed.
+In the start up of development, this technology encountered some problems due to previous pipeline regulations, but in 2003 when new regulations were in place the project received authorization.

 This new technology opens for new transport alternatives especially suitable for offshore loading for direct transport to the market.
 These technology stores gas on board the ship in specially designed cylinders at a pressure of 250 barg.
 In comparison to LNG maritime transport, the gas treatment is minimal and comparable to treatment required for pipeline transport.
 The reduction in energy recourses required to compress the gas makes is a more environmental friendly solution than LNG.